forumone/gesso-wp/README.md

 grunt
 ```

 ### Build Artifacts

+If PatternLab was installed, a local development server for components dev and testing will open at `http://localhost:3333` on your browser with LiveReload, which monitor changes in the file system.
+As soon as you save a file the browser is refreshed automatically.

 By default, the compiled Pattern Lab and Sass files (e.g., /pattern-lab/public/
 and /css/) are ignored by Git as these files are built during deployment.
 To change this, edit the included .gitignore file.

 ### Sass/Grunt dependencies